bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * All websites share same footer

 # TODO
-* Wait on bug thing review
+* Wait on bug thing gift card
 * Look into health insurance
 * Do rectal exam
 * Switch Instagram accounts
 * Wait on the tax thing
-* Confirm Yes energy withdraw from Capital One
 * BY mission
     * Ongoing section